Healthy People

 • Educate the public on CHIP (Children's Health Insurance Program)

-• Publish at least two Wellness Topics Newsletters a year
+• Publish at least three Wellness Topics Newsletters a year

 Homepage